 This is also a great time to start native perennial plants from seed.
 I’m pretty much a self-taught propagator, with years of trial and error helping me to learn valuable skills, tricks, and techniques.
-Keeping records, of both success and failures, have helped me amass a body of knowledge on specific approaches to propagating individual native species.
+Keeping records of both success and failures has helped me amass a body of knowledge on specific approaches to propagating individual native species.

-One of the best approaches to figuring out how to propagate a certain species is to ‘Think Like Nature’.
-Take some time, throughout the year, to carefully observe the growth habits of a species that you might like to propagate; and then think about what happens to the mature seed that encourages it to germinate, take hold, and grow, and hopefully thrive in a new location away from the parent plant.
+One of the best approaches to figuring out how to propagate a certain species is to think like nature.
+Take some time throughout the year to carefully observe the growth habits of a species that you might like to propagate, and then think about what happens to the mature seed that encourages it to germinate, take hold, grow, and hopefully thrive in a new location away from the parent plant.

-The shorter, cooler, and moister days coming with the rainy season is the time when many of our native plants do a lot of their growing; and a time when many seeds will germinate.
-That time is right now; but there are two common mistakes that lots of people make when propagating; first - the soil mix is too loose in the container, and second – the seed is sown too deeply.
-I like to make my own seedling soil mix using equal parts of perlite, vermiculite, peat moss, and worm castings; all ingredients should be moist, but not soggy, when mixing and working with it.
-Then I pack it tightly into sterilized 4” square nursery pots up to about ½ inch from the top.
-Be sure to really tamp it down so it feels solid, not loose, in the pot, and then scratch the surface just lightly.
+The shorter, cooler, and moister days coming with the rainy season are the time when many of our native plants do a lot of their growing, and a time when many seeds will germinate.
+That time is right now, but there are two common mistakes that lots of people make when propagating.
+First: the soil mix is too loose in the container, and second: the seed is sown too deeply.
+I like to make my own seedling soil mix using equal parts of perlite, vermiculite, peat moss, and worm castings.
+All ingredients should be moist but not soggy when mixing and working with it.
+Then, I pack it tightly into sterilized 4-inch square nursery pots up to about ½ inch from the top.
+Be sure to really tamp it down so it feels solid, not loose, in the pot, and then scratch the surface lightly.
 Use one pot for one species only, and be sure to label it!

-A basic rule of thumb when working with seeds is this; cover them no more than about twice the diameter of the seed.
-That not hard to do with large seeds, like sunflowers, but can be a hard measure to determine with really small seeds, like some of the Salvias and Penstemons, and even harder when the seed is dust-like as in Heuchras, Monkeyflowers and Tellimas.
+A basic rule of thumb when working with seeds is this: cover them no more than about twice the diameter of the seed.
+That not hard to do with large seeds, like sunflowers, but can be hard to determine with really small seeds, like some of the salvias and penstemons, and even harder when the seed is dust-like, as in heuchras, monkeyflowers and tellimas.

-With small seeds I scatter them on top of the scratched surface, and cover it with a thin layer of perlite or vermiculite, and then press it all down firmly for good seed to soil contact.
-With dust-like seed I cover the soil surface with a thin layer of perlite or vermiculte first, and then sprinkle the seed.
-The seed will fall down into all the small spaces in the covering material, just remember to press it all firmly in; and don’t do this outside on a windy day!
-Then water it in with a very light spray, and watch for germination.
+With small seeds, I scatter them on top of the scratched surface and cover it with a thin layer of perlite or vermiculite, then press it all down firmly for good seed-to-soil contact.
+With dust-like seed, I cover the soil surface with a thin layer of perlite or vermiculite first, and then sprinkle the seed.
+The seed will fall down into all the small spaces in the covering material, just remember to press it all firmly in—and don’t do this outside on a windy day!
+Then, water it in with a very light spray and watch for germination.

 The seed is small, but needs no pre-germination treatment when sown outside in early fall.
 I set my seed pot outside in a somewhat shady and protected place, and usually see germination beginning in about a month.
 Within another two months or so, the seedlings will be large enough to transplant to individual pots.

-As propagators we can duplicate some of these conditions by pre-soaking the seed with a ‘smoke paper’.
-(The smoke papers can be purchased at www.seedhunt.com.)
+As propagators we can duplicate some of these conditions by pre-soaking the seed with a smoke paper.
+(Smoke papers can be purchased at www.seedhunt.com.)
 I put a section of the paper in a small bowl, add my seeds, and soak it all in warm water for about 24 hours.
 Then I sow the seed in a container outside.
 Germination occurs in about 4 to 6 weeks, and seedlings are ready to transplant in another two to three months.
-Seedlings are susceptible to over-watering, but once they really take hold, they grow fast, and will be a mature shrub in about a year.
+Seedlings are susceptible to over-watering, but once they really take hold, they grow fast and will be a mature shrub in about a year.

-We’re offering seeds of native Milkweeds again; all of us need to think about re-establishing stands of these plants which are literally the life blood of the Monarch Butterfly.
-Both species, Narrow-leaf Milkweed (Asclepias fascicularis), and Showy Milkweed (Asclepias speciosa) are relatively easy to start from seeds.
+All of us need to think about re-establishing stands of milkweed plants, which are literally the lifeblood of the Monarch Butterfly.
+Both Narrow-leaf Milkweed (Asclepias fascicularis), and Showy Milkweed (Asclepias speciosa) are relatively easy to start from seeds.
 The trick is to pre-soak the seed in warm water for about 3 or 4 hours before sowing them.
-The seeds are a good size, but flat, so the best technique is to gently scratch them into the soil mix just a little, and then cover them with vermiculite, and tamp them down.
+The seeds are a good size, but flat, so the best technique is to gently scratch them into the soil mix just a little, then cover them with vermiculite, and tamp them down.